No Fondue!

 “Sit up Ramon, sit up Ramon”

 Part of the gear ripping fall of about 15m had been hidden from my view but I had watched as Ramon had hit a snowy slab head first and not done much since.
-After lowering him a couple of meters back to the narrow ledge level with the belay I was encouraging him to sit up - without success.
+After lowering him a couple of metres back to the narrow ledge level with the belay I was encouraging him to sit up - without success.

 “sit up Ramon” I shouted again.